-The Children's School also has grown to include the Infant/Toddler, Two-Year-Old, Preschool, Kindergarten, Primary, Child Care, and After-School programs.
+The Children's School also has grown to include the Infant/Toddler, Two-Year-Old, Three-and Four-Year Old, Prekindergarten, Kindergarten, Child Care, and After-School programs.

 Pacific Oaks' anti-bias commitment applies to all areas of discrimination, including that based upon race, ethnicity, class, sexual orientation, gender, age and physical ability.
 We expect respect to be shown towards persons in all categories, both generally and as individuals.
+Respect, in interactive classes drawing on the rich experience of the faculty and students alike, includes honoring the confidentiality of personal experiences shared in class discussion.